MadhurJ20/SPPU-Sem-V-Practicals/Laboratory Practice - I/SPML/README.md

 # Software Project Management Laboratory
 GanttProject can be downloaded from [here.](https://www.ganttproject.biz/download)

-Alternatively, if you prefer not to install GanttProject, you can try [GanttProject Cloud](https://ganttproject.cloud)

 ## Steps to Install GanttProject on Ubuntu
 You need Java Runtime to install GanttProject.